Rachel Reinert: Into the Blue

 On March 13, 2020, Reinert released her debut solo album Into the Blue.
 The album consists of 11 songs, all cowritten by Reinert and produced by Davis Naish.
 Some collaborators on the album include Tommy Lee James (cowriter), Rob McNelley (electric guitar), Rosi Golan (cowriter), Garrison Starr (cowriter), Ryan Hewitt (mixing), and more.
 Reinert's husband Caleb Crosby, drummer in the rock band Tyler Bryant & The Shakedown, played percussion on the majority of the tracks.
 Into the Blue was met with praise from many, including notable music journalist Bob Paxman, Billboard, American Songwriter, E!
 News, and more.

 Reinert premiered her official music video for the song "Here" off of Into the Blue on May 12, 2020.
 The video was directed by Josh Kranich and was shot in Nashville shortly before the city was shut down due to Coronavirus safety precautions.
 The "Here" video features a professional dancer throughout name Andrew Rincon.
-Andrew has been Reinert's best friend since they met in middle school while both attending OCSA.
+Rincon has been Reinert's best friend since they met in middle school while both attending OCSA.